trustgrid/docs/content/en/tutorials/deployments/deploy-azure/azure-cli-deployment/az-cli-example/index.md

   --output json 2>/dev/null | jq -r 'sort_by(.name)| reverse | .[0].uniqueId')
 ```

+### Prepare SSH Key Resource
 Using the steps defined in the [Prepare SSH Key](#prepare-ssh-key-in-azure) we will create a new key pair.
+If you have an existing public key you want to use the output and commands will be different.

  ```bash
 sales@Azure:~$ export sshKeyName="myNewSSHKey"